 Why Do We Need GDPR?
 Because Of Crappy Marketers

 The vast majority of GDPR concerns the way companies use, protect, store, and keep personal customer data.
 Not only does it fundamentally change what marketers can and cannot do with data, but it will penalize companies that misuse that information.
 Oh, and we’re talking about pretty sizable penalties here – up to €20 million (around $23 million) or 4% of a company’s annual turnover (whichever is the greater) in extreme cases.
+You or your board members can even go to prison.

 So how did we get here?
 Why do we need the GDPR?
 The answer is simple: Because of all of us having to deal with crappy marketers doing crappy marketing for the past decade or so.